Discussing the Spectrum of Physics-Enhanced Machine Learning; a Survey on Structural Mechanics Applications: A Working Example

 \section{A Working Example}

 Aiding the survey and discussion in each aspect of \emph{PEML}, an example of a dynamic system will be used throughout the paper to provide a tangible example for the reader.
-A variety of \emph{PEML} methods will be applied to the presented model, the aim of which is not to showcase any particularly novel applications of the methods, but for a simple example to help describe and discuss the characteristics of the \emph{PEML} variants, while highlighting emerging schemes and their placement across the spectrum of \Cref{fig:paper_layout}.
-To this end, we employ a single-degree-of-freedom (SDOF) Duffing oscillator, as shown in \Cref{fig:duffing_osc_diag}, as a running example.
+A variety of \emph{PEML} methods will be applied to the presented model, the aim of which is not to showcase any particularly novel applications of the methods, but to help illustrate and discuss the characteristics of the \emph{PEML} variants for a simple example, while highlighting emerging schemes and their placement across the spectrum of \Cref{fig:paper_layout}.
+To this end, we employ a single-degree-of-freedom (SDOF) Duffing oscillator, shown in \Cref{fig:duffing_osc_diag}, as a running example.
 The equation of motion of this oscillator is defined as,

 where the values for the physical parameters $m$, $c$, $k$, and $k_3$ are 10\si{kg}, 1\si{Ns/m}, 15\si{N/m}, and 100\si{N/m^3}, respectively.
 To be consistent with problem formulations in this paper, this is defined in state-space form as follows,